Gary Jeshel Forrester: Life

 Throughout the 1990s, with the assistance of international WWOOFERS ("Willing Workers on Organic Farms"), Forrester (a vegetarian) and his family (including six children) operated a communal 80 acre organic farm in an Australian eucalypt forest in the Shire of Hepburn, Victoria, based on principles developed by permaculture designer and fellow Shire of Hepburn resident David Holmgren.
 During this time, he also worked with Father Bob Maguire on behalf of homeless children in Melbourne, studied theology under Veronica Lawson RSM at the Australian Catholic University, lectured in law at Deakin University (1991–92), and wrote weekly newspaper columns in Central Victoria.

 In 2000, Forrester accepted a professorship at the Law School of the University of Illinois.
-In 2006, following the completion of his first two novels and several years of anti-war protests against the USA's invasion of Iraq, he and his family left America to live on Tinakori Hill in Wellington, New Zealand, where he wrote the poems collected in The Beautiful Daughters of Men, his memoir Blaw, Hunter, Blaw Thy Horn, and his Wellington novels, The Connoisseur of Love and More Deaths than One.
+In 2006, following the completion of his first two novels and several years of anti-war protests against the USA's invasion of Iraq, he left America to live on Tinakori Hill in Wellington, New Zealand, where he wrote the poems collected in The Beautiful Daughters of Men, his memoir Blaw, Hunter, Blaw Thy Horn, and his Wellington novels, The Connoisseur of Love and More Deaths than One.

 From 2007 to 2016, he served as a Teaching Fellow at Victoria University of Wellington, lecturing in ethics, contract law, and writing.
 He also provided legal advice and representation to the Wellington Community Law Centre and various public service organizations.

 In 2024–2025, Forrester taught literature at Batumi Shota Rustaveli State University in the Transcaucasian country of Georgia.
 His position with Batumi Shota Rustaveli State University was undertaken as a Peace Corps Volunteer, 55 years after he first served in the Peace Corps in Guyana, South America, in the 1960s; at the age of 78, he became one of the oldest volunteers ever to serve in the Peace Corps' 62-year history.
-His service at Batumi Shota Rustaveli State University was described in the university's website as follows: "Jeshel is a colleague who amazes with his experience, wisdom, energy, and creativity.
-By age, he belongs to the generation of people whom society sometimes considers to be at the end stage of life - but he does everything opposite to this archaic view - he travels, researches, shares, and constantly creates something new.
-Measured in years, age is meaningless when such a person has a young soul."
-Peace Corps Georgia's Instagram and Facebook posts noted that Jeshel worked as a Peace Corps Response Volunteer at Batumi Shota Rustaveli State University (BSU) in Georgia from October 2024 to June 2025.
-He collaborated with the university to update English philology programs and resources and organized educational activities.
-At an event on June 2, 2025, Jeshel performed Neil Young's "Rockin in the Free World" with the university's musical band and acted in the theatrical play "Pronouns," which he wrote during his time at BSU.